| ||Format||Pages||Price|| |

-1.1.1 For businesses, these personal property assets are required to achieve financial returns from producing and selling goods or services, or both.
+1.1.1 For businesses, these property assets are required to seek to achieve financial returns from producing and selling goods or services, or both.

-1.1.2 For institutions and agencies, these personal property assets are required to accomplish their primary mission.
+1.1.2 For institutions and agencies, these property assets are required to accomplish their primary mission.

-1.2 Real and personal property assets may include capital (fixed) assets and movable, durable assets including: customer-supplied assets, rental/leased assets, contract/project direct-purchased assets, or expense items.
+1.2 Real and personal property assets may include capital (fixed) assets and movable assets including customer-supplied assets, rental/leased assets, contract/project direct-purchased assets, or expense items.

-1.3 Asset service lives can be divided into four distinct stages, each with several separate yet interrelated substages: budgetary/planning, acquisition, utilization, and disposition.
-These primary stages are not intended to be all encompassing, but are offered as the basis for establishing LCC.
+1.3 Asset service lives can be divided into three distinct stages, each with several separate yet interrelated substages: acquisition, utilization, and disposition.
+These primary stages are not intended to be all-encompassing but are offered as the basis for establishing LCC.